 Automan (1983 – 1984)

 Okay.
-It is obscure, silly and not very good Science-Fiction television show time.
-Which can only mean one thing: ‘Automan’!
-First aired in December, 1983, and with a total of thirteen episodes (of which twelve were broadcast), it was the American TV network ABC’s ‘inspired-by’ version of the hit Sci-Fi movie of the previous year, ‘Tron’ (1982).
-Though closely resembling the big screen success in style and look, that is where the similarities ended.
-The basic premise of the show was the crime-busting adventures of a police officer and computer programmer named Walter Nebicher, played by the woefully wooden Desi Arnaz, Junior, who had created an artificially intelligent program that generated a crime fighting ‘solid’ hologram (‘Automatic Man’ – Automan, get it?) played by that irredeemably All-American poster boy Chuck Wagner, that was able to interact with the real world as a secret U.S. Government agent.
-Automan’s sidekick was ‘Cursor’, a floating, glowing mote of energy which could generate three-dimensional physical objects as they were needed, generally cars, helicopters and the like.
-And if that sounds ridiculous, well it kind of was, the one redeeming feature being that Automan’s Autocar (sorry) was a real Lamborghini Countach LP400.
+It’s obscure, silly and not very good.
+That can only mean one thing: it’s “Automan“!
+First aired in December 1983, and with a total of thirteen episodes (of which twelve were broadcast by ABC), Automan was US television’s “inspired-by” version of the hit Sci-Fi movie of the previous year, “Tron”.
+Though it closely resembled the big screen success in style and look that is pretty much where the similarities ended.
+The basic premise of the show was the adventures of a police officer and computer-programmer named Walter Nebicher (played by the woefully wooden Desi Arnaz Jr.) who had created an artificially intelligent program that generated a crime-fighting “solid” hologram styled “Automatic Man” (Automan, get it?).
+The latter character was played by that irredeemably All-American poster boy Chuck Wagner and was able to interact with the real world as a secret U.S. Government agent.
+Automan’s sidekick was “Cursor”, a floating mote of glowing energy which could generate three-dimensional physical objects when needed, generally cars, helicopters and the like.
+And if that sounds ridiculous, well it kind of was, the one redeeming feature being that Automan’s autocar (sorry) was a real Lamborghini Countach LP400.

-Like his ‘Tron’ inspirations, Automan was noticeable for glowing blue in the dark – this to resemble the on-screen special effects surrounding the character and what was perceived as a suitable ‘computer’ colour.
-To achieve this the actor’s suit was fitted with reflective tubes and plates upon which projectors were shone (unlike ‘Tron’ where the ‘glowing’ features were frequently the result of laborious hand-painted film cells).
-After all that there is little more to say about one of a wave of 1980s American crime-fighting ‘gimmick’ shows that came and went with little lasting dramatic impact in the ‘80s.
-Most ran with the same formulaic storylines, from ‘Knightrider’ (1982-1986) to ‘Airwolf’ (1984-1987), and ‘Automan’ despite the more overtly Science-Fiction overlay was simply more of the same.
+Like his Tron inspirations Automan was noticeable for glowing blue in the dark – this to resemble the on-screen special effects surrounding the character and what was perceived as a suitable “computer” colour.
+To achieve this the actor’s suit was fitted with reflective tubes and plates upon which projectors were shone (unlike Tron where the “glowing” features were frequently the result of laborious hand-painted film cells).
+After all that there is little more to say about one of a wave of 1980s’ American crime-fighting “gimmick” shows that came and went with little lasting cultural impact.
+Most employed the same formulaic storylines, from “Knightrider” (1982-1986) to “Airwolf” (1984-1987), and Automan despite its overtly Science-Fiction overlay was simply more of the same.
 The stories have dated – as has the acting.
-The special effects are watchable in a quaint way, but there is little enough drama or narrative beyond that to hold anyone’s interest, not even a bit of retro-chic or a ‘so bad its good’ status to hold onto.
-Perhaps this is why the show remains (so far) unrealised on DVD or Blu-ray – and probably why it never will be.
+The special effects are watchable in a quaint way but there is little enough drama or narrative beyond that to hold anyone’s interest, not even a bit of retro-chic or a “so bad its good” status to hold onto.
+Perhaps this is why the show remains (so far) unreleased on DVD or Blu-ray – and probably why it never will be.